takelley1/linux-notes/processes.md

 `15:39:37` = system time \
 `up 90 days, 15:26` = uptime in x days, hours:minutes

-`load average: 0.00, 0.00, 0.00` = average total system load over 1min, 5min, 15min
+`load average: 0.00, 0.00, 0.00` = average total system load over 1min, 5min, 15min \
 (a value of 1 indicates one cpu core is fully occupied) (cat /proc/cpuinfo to find # of cores)

 ex. for a single-core system -- `0.4` = cpu at 40% capacity, `1.12` = cpu 'overloaded' by 12% capacity \
 ex.
-For a quad-core system – `1.0` = 3 cores idle, 1 core at full capacity, or all cores at 33% load (on average), `5.35` = system overloaded at 135% capacity, `1.35` processes were waiting for cpu time during the specified interval (1min, 5min or 15min)
+For a quad-core system – `1.0` = 3 cores idle, 1 core at full capacity, or all cores at 33% load (on average) ex. `5.35` = system overloaded at 135% capacity, `1.35` processes were waiting for cpu time during the specified interval (1min, 5min or 15min)

 `%cpu(s):` = cpu time usage statistics, in % of total cpu time available \